preflighttech/preflight-tables/README.md

-queryVariables | No | See "GraphQL queryVariables" section. dataUpdated | No | Function to call when data is updated, receives data as argument. setRefetch | No | Function to call to set refetch state variable that can be used to update data after a user action. setSettings | No | Function to call to set settings data, such as sort and search when those change. initialLoadingComponent | No | Component to display during intiial data load. isLoadingComponent | No | Component to display next to buttons when data updating.
+queryVariables | No | See "GraphQL queryVariables" section. dataUpdated | No | Function to call when data is updated, receives data as argument. setRefetch | No | Function to call to set refetch state variable that can be used to update data after a user action. initialLoadingComponent | No | Component to display during intiial data load. isLoadingComponent | No | Component to display next to buttons when data updating.